 Cold Reads was inspired by the late great Nathan Frenkel who, in late 2003, encouraged me to moderate (while he facilitated) a drama group for seniors at the Jewish Community Center in Charlotte.
 Originally (I’d hoped and assumed) for aging actors like myself (then sixty), the group wound up being mostly raw recruits, old folks who’d always wanted to but hadn’t since their high school play.

-We called ourselves The Golden Circle (having rejected GeriActors) to honor Dorothy Masterson, whose Drama Guild at the Mint Museum brought plays of stature to Charlotte (until Ramses ruled its cozy little theatre-in-the-round off limits— nly ART), and for The Golden Girls, the fifty years you had to live before you could join the group.
+We called ourselves The Golden Circle (having rejected GeriActors) to honor Dorothy Masterson, whose Golden Circle Drama Guild at the Mint Museum of Art brought plays of stature to Charlotte (until Ramses ruled its cozy little theatre-in-the-round off limits to drama), and for the fifty years you had to live before you could join the group.

 Our first gathering was February 1, 2004, and for the next four years we got together every Sunday afternoon to explore the world of theatre.
 We studied its history, discussed its cultural necessity, learned how plays are put together, rehearsed scenes, read the Greeks and Shakespeare (among others), played a lot of Spolin games, performed Spoon River monologues (won awards at Senior Games), attended local productions (Nathan got us discounts), volunteered as ushers, worked backstage—even acted.

 From the very start consensus mandated NO RULES.
 No dues, no required attendance, no committees, no pressure to participate—no commitments of any kind.
 Sometimes fifteen people showed up; sometimes I sat all alone (the average—and optimum—was eight).
 Over time new people joined (more than fifty through the years) as others moved (or passed) away (or just moved on).
 Some came only once or twice; others off and on (or every week) for months and years.